© UNICEF Somalia/2012/Holt

-Recruitment by all parties to the conflict between Jan to July reached 1,414 children as of July 2012.
+Between January and September 2015, the country task force on monitoring and reporting has documented 2,447 grave violations against children in Somalia including the forced recruitment and use of 62 girls and 749 boys.
 Unknown numbers of children have been injured or killed on the frontline of the fighting in the past years, and hundreds of thousands of others have felt the impact of the conflict through displacement, bereavement, loss of access to schooling and other services, as well as widespread trauma.

 Eight per cent of girls were married before the age of 15 and 46 per cent before they turned 18.
-While child marriage affects both sexes, girls are disproportionately affected as they are the majority of the victims.
+While child marriage affects both sexes, girls are disproportionately affected.
 Tradition, religion and poverty continue to fuel the practice of child marriage, despite its strong association with adverse reproductive health outcomes and the lack of education for girls.